-The Academy Trust enjoys excellent liquidity and held cash balances of £1.1m at the year-end.
+The Academy Trust enjoys excellent liquidity and held cash balances of £1.0m at the year-end.
 Other current assets consist mainly of deposits paid for school trips due to take place in the next financial year, and VAT to be refunded from HMRC.
-Creditors represent payments received in advance for student trips, activities and music lessons to take place in the next academic year, as well amounts due to HMRC on the August 2021 payroll, and contributions payable to the two main pension schemes.
-At the year-end current assets exceeded current liabilities by a ratio of 2.9:1.
+Creditors represent payments received in advance for student trips, activities and music lessons to take place in the next academic year, as well amounts due to HMRC on the August 2022 payroll, and contributions payable to the two main pension schemes.
+Creditors also includes outstanding loans for the CIF of £102k.
+At the year-end current assets exceeded current liabilities by a ratio of 3.1:1.